-As companies think about their post-lockdown work environments, HOK Director of Workplace Kay Sargent and Director of Consulting Adam Stoltz examine the implications of potential expansions to formal work-from-home programs.
+As companies think about their post-lockdown work environments, HOK’s Kay Sargent examined the implications of potential expansions to formal work-from-home programs.

 Many company leaders have recently realized that, when push comes to shove—or when COVID-19 leads to self-quarantine—their people can be effective working from home.
 Now many are exploring the idea of permanently increasing the mobility of their workforce.